-Writers Write is your one-stop writing resource.
+Writers Write is a writing resource.
 In this post, we give you 5 ways to kick-start your short story.

 Short Story Day Africa is on 21 June – the shortest day of the year.
 To celebrate, Anthony Ehlers has written this post.